kpireporter/kpireporter/docs/api/datasource.rst

         # Do something with active users

-Or, using an existing plugin, like :class:`reportcard.plugins.plot.SingleStat`, which can be configured with just the report configuration:
+Or, using an existing plugin, like :class:`kpireport.plugins.plot.SingleStat`, which can be configured with just the report configuration:

 .. code-block:: yaml